de-DEen-US

 Depression and Anxiety

-Studies show that psychedelics can quickly reduce symptoms of depression and anxiety.
+Studies suggest that psychedelics can support shifts in mood and emotional patterns.
 These benefits can last for months.

 PTSD